 On 6 January 1942, a note by Molotov, the People’s Commissar of Foreign Affairs, was sent to all embassies located in the USSR “regarding the widespread thieving, ravaging of the population, and monstrous atrocities by the German authorities on the Soviet territories taken by them”.
 Based on the facts published in the article by Stepanenko, either Molotov himself or someone acting on his behalf awkwardly reworded the memo so that it looked more like: “German bandits killed and tore to pieces 52,000 men, women, elderly, and children, mercilessly disposing of all Ukrainians, Russians, and Jews who in any way showed their allegiance to Soviet power”.
 It seems the Jews were not killed exclusively for ethnic reasons, but, as with everyone else, they were killed because of their loyalty to the Kremlin.
 It is unlikely that Molotov would have consciously decided not to accuse the Nazis of a racist approach to the Jewish question – this would have contradicted the chosen propaganda line.
-That there was no such refusal can be seen not only from new articles in the press, but also from his own note, which contained the story of the killing of Jews in Kyiv, including children of all ages, as well as statistical data on the murder of Jews in Lviv, Odesa, Kamenets-Podolsk, Dnepropetrovsk, Mariupol, and Kerch.
+That there was no such refusal can be seen not only from new articles in the press, but also from the note itself, which contained the story of the killing of Jews in Kyiv, including children of all ages, as well as statistical data on the murder of Jews in Lviv, Odesa, Kamenets-Podolsk, Dnepropetrovsk, Mariupol, and Kerch.
 At the same time, while reporting about executions in several different cities, Molotov did not specify the ethnic composition of the victims, among whom Jews constituted the overwhelming majority.
 This note was published in several newspapers.

 In the same issue of Pravda that contained the Molotov Note, there was an article by Martina Merzhanova titled “In Liberated Feodosia”, which reported: “…All the Jews of the city were ordered to make their way to the anti-tank ditch by the sea.
 There, the children were taken from their mothers and had a kind of soporific applied to their lips and, now sleeping, were returned to their mothers.
 And then, gunfire.
 The killed and wounded, together with the living sleeping children, were then buried in a hole”.
-A correspondent for Krasny Flot, Simone Livshits, also wrote of Feodosia: “…Then the Jewish population were ordered to appear at the meeting point, taking only what they could carry and only enough food for two days.
+A correspondent for Krasnyj Flot, Simone Livshits, also wrote of Feodosia: “…Then the Jewish population were ordered to appear at the meeting point, taking only what they could carry and only enough food for two days.
 The gathered Jews were led out of the city where, along the road, they were beaten with gunstocks and whips.
 The Germans opened fire on them with three machine guns. …The fascist monsters committed similar violence upon 230 Crimeans”.